fcases/zig-pa1/README.md

 ![Alt text](app.png?raw=true "window app")

-The first graph shows the FFT of the signal, drwan in the second.
+The first graph shows the FFT of the signal, drawn in the second.